dezhic/PrivacyPreservingKYC/report.md

 ## Implementing zkKYC with Hyperledger Aries
+___TODOOOOOOOOOOOOOOOOOOOOOO!!!!!!!___

 # Zero Knowledge Proof (ZKP) with zk-SNARKs
 Generating the _zkKYC token_ and the _validity proof_ is an unaddressed challenge in the zkKYC paper.
-In this section, we will discuss our approach to this problem using zero knowledge proof with _zk-SNARKs_.
+In this section, we will discuss our approach to solving this problem using zero knowledge proof with _zk-SNARKs_.

 ## zk-SNARK Fundamentals
 In this section, we will introduce the fundamentals of zk-SNARKs, and how we can implement zk-SNARKs in our project.